lwg21/codewars/readme.md

 A backup of my Codewars.com kata solutions, kept for future reference.
-The files are generated using the `kata_scraper.rb` scraper and the corresponding URL.
+The file template is generated using the `kata_scraper.rb` scraper and by inputing the corresponding URL.
 See also my [codewars profile](https://www.codewars.com/users/lwg21).